Gordon Lyons

+Upon his temporary appointment as Minister of Agriculture, Environment, and Rural Affairs in 2021, Lyons was described as an "up-and-coming" member of the DUP.
+In 2024, Lyons had been considered in the running to become deputy First Minister of Northern Ireland before DUP leader Jeffrey Donaldson selected Emma Little-Pengelly.
+However, in June 2025, he was beaten by DUP backbencher Paul Frew in an internal contest to become party secretary.
+Amidst the 2025 Northern Ireland riots, the Assembly Communities Committee expressed no confidence in Lyons as Minister on 12 June 2025.

+Career

+Early career

-Lyons worked as an assistant to DUP Member of the Legislative Assembly Sammy Wilson for five years.
-He stood unsuccessfully in East Antrim at the 2011 Northern Ireland Assembly election, and also for the Coast Road area of Larne Borough Council.
+Lyons worked as an assistant to DUP MLA Sammy Wilson for five years.
+He stood unsuccessfully in East Antrim at the 2011 Northern Ireland Assembly election, and also for the Coast Road area of Larne Borough Council in the local elections held that same day.

-At the 2014 local elections, Lyons was elected for the Coast Road area of the new Mid and East Antrim District Council, and in August 2015, he was co-opted to take Wilson's place on the Assembly.
+At the 2014 local elections, Lyons was elected for the Coast Road area on the new Mid and East Antrim District Council, and in August 2015, he was co-opted to take Wilson's place on the Assembly.

-Lyons was re-elected at the 2016 Assembly Election and was a member of the Economy Committee and Chairman of the Committee for Procedures.
+Lyons was re-elected at the 2016 Assembly Election, and was a member of the Economy Committee and Chairman of the Committee for Procedures.

 Following his re-election at the 2017 NI Assembly Election, Lyons was appointed by DUP Leader Arlene Foster as the DUP Assembly Group Chief Whip.

+Executive career (2020–present)

 When devolution was restored on 11 January 2020, First Minister Arlene Foster appointed Lyons as Junior Minister in the Executive Office.

 He served as the Minister of Agriculture, Environment, and Rural Affairs after Edwin Poots stood down temporarily for health reasons.

 On 6 July 2021 he became Minister for the Economy after being appointed by the DUP's newly elected Leader Jeffrey Donaldson, taking over from Paul Frew.

+Minister for Communities (2024–present)

+When the Northern Ireland Assembly was restored on 3 February 2024, the new Executive was formed and the DUP appointed Lyons to serve as Minister for Communities.
+In 2025, Lyons introduced the Sign Language Bill, communicating in sign language for part of his speech.

+In June 2025, Lyons was defeated "convincingly" by DUP backbencher Paul Frew in an internal contest to become party secretary.